 Complete the University-Level Review/Signatory Process

-The application package must be received in the Sponsored Projects Administration five working days prior to submission to the agency.
+The application package must be received in Sponsored Projects Administration office five (5) working days prior to submission to the agency.

-The application package submitted to the Sponsored Projects Administration must include the following:
+The application package submitted to Sponsored Projects Administration must include the following:

 - Transmittal Form reviewed by the College Grants Administrator and signed through the college-level, agency face page, budget forms along with final budget narrative, other agency forms, all required documentation as noted on the Transmittal Form and any agency forms requiring a physical signature by the Authorized Organizational Representative.